Getting started as a landlord

 Check out the government website for a rundown on landlord responsibilities.
 You will also need to stay up-to-date with the latest legislation changes and news.

-Looking for a lettings agency in Colchester or the surrounding Essex area to take care of your buy-to-let property?
+Looking for a lettings agency in Colchester, or the surrounding area, to take care of your buy-to-let property?
 Get in touch with our team today.
+Here at Oakheart Property, we have an experienced team of estate and letting agents across Essex and Suffolk who will be more than happy to help with all your property needs.